XEL Q1 2026 Earnings Call Summary | Stock Taper

 • GAAP Earnings: Reported GAAP earnings were $0.89 per share.

-• Earnings Drivers: Higher electric revenues from rate case outcomes and sales growth contributed positively, while increased interest charges and higher depreciation negatively impacted earnings.
+• Earnings Drivers: Higher electric revenues from rate case outcomes, nonfuel riders, and sales growth contributed positively, while increased interest charges and depreciation negatively impacted earnings.

-• Weather Impact: A warm winter reduced earnings by $0.09 per share due to lower electric and natural gas sales.
+• Weather Impact: The warmest winter on record in Colorado reduced earnings by $0.09 per share due to lower electric and natural gas sales.

 2. Strategic Updates and Business Highlights

-• Capital Investment: Xcel invested over $3 billion in infrastructure in Q1, part of a $14 billion capital investment plan for 2026, the largest in the company's history.
+• Capital Investment: Xcel Energy invested over $3 billion in new infrastructure in Q1 2026, part of a $14 billion capital investment plan for the year, the largest in the company's history.

-• Data Center Agreements: A significant contract with Google for a new data center includes commitments for 1,900 megawatts of renewable generation, projected to save customers between $1 billion to $1.5 billion over the contract term.
+• Data Center Agreement: A significant contract with Google for a new data center includes 1,900 megawatts of new wind and solar generation, projected to save customers $1 billion to $1.5 billion over 15 years.

-• Joint Development Agreement: A partnership with NextEra Energy aims to co-develop generation and storage to support data center growth, targeting 2 gigawatts of capacity.
+• Partnerships: Announced a joint development agreement with NextEra Energy to co-develop generation and storage solutions, targeting 2 gigawatts of capacity.

 3. Forward Guidance and Outlook